-- 52. A local State National Guard commander arrived with two officers and sixteen men at approximately 10:30 p.m.
-They went to the police station, where they began working in conjunction with the police. - 53.
-Throughout the night of May 31, 1921 into June 1, 1921, the White mob, including men newly deputized by the City and County, came across the Frisco railroad yard into Greenwood.
-Although outnumbered, the African American residents fought to keep them out, but the Whites forced their way into Greenwood, shooting, wounding, and killing many African Americans, and burning down everything in their path.
+- 35. A local State National Guard commander arrived with two officers and sixteen men at approximately 10:30 p.m.
+They went to the police station, where they began working in conjunction with the police. - 36.
+Throughout the night of May 31, 1921 into June 1, 1921, the White mob, including men newly deputized by the City and Tulsa County, crossed the Frisco railroad yard into Greenwood.
+Although outnumbered, the Black residents fought to keep them out, but the Whites forced their way into Greenwood, shooting, wounding, and killing many Black Tulsans, and burning down everything in their path.

-54. State National Guardsmen fired upon a number of African American Greenwood residents in the process of responding to the "Negro uprising."
+37. State National Guardsmen fired upon a number of Black Greenwood residents in the process of responding to the "Negro uprising."
 Sometime after 11:00 p.m., twenty Guardsmen arrived at the police station, where they had set up headquarters.
-They guarded the border between White Tulsa and the African American Greenwood District for several hours.
+They guarded the border between White Tulsa and the Black Greenwood District for several hours.